-You know the morning TV shows where they have a few hosts on a couch and all the colors are nice and bright, the hosts are all bright and cheery and so on?
-Well, I like those shows for a few reasons, but I also hate them for the pain they cause people.
+Have you ever seen those morning TV shows with the 2-3 hosts on a couch?
+All the colors are nice and bright, the hosts are all bright and cheery and everything is wonderful in happy TV land.
+Well, I like those shows for a few reasons, but I also hate them for the pain that they cause people.

 The male hosts of the show will sit there and say things like, “Oh, I'll be cleaning up the garage this weekend in the hope that my wife gives me some extra attention!” or, “Well, if you want your wife to keep you awake at night, I recommend doing the dishes and giving her a foot rub before bed.”
 There's nothing wrong with cleaning up the garage, doing the dishes or massing your woman.
 However, doing it because you think it will lead to more sex and better treatment from her is a mistake!
 Women HATE IT when men behave like desperate, little creatures who look up to women and hope that they will be treated nicely for being a good, little boy.

 Personally, I'd like to smack those morning show people across the back of the head when they recklessly dish out such advice, because I know that millions of men are watching and thinking, “Ahh, that's what I'll do!” and when they use the “advice,” it ends up causing even more problems in their relationship and the woman loses even more interest in sex.